Reigate, Surrey

 The population falling within the Union in 1831 had been 11,497 with parishes ranging in size from Gatton (population 145) to Reigate Foreign (1,419).
 The average expenditure on poor relief for the years 1833-5 had been £9,069 or 15s.9d. per head of the population.

-The new Reigate Union continued using the existing Gilbert Union workhouse.
-It had a courtyard plan with some similarities to those at Hambledon and Farnham.
-The Reigate workhouse location and layout are shown on the 1934 map below, by which time it had become Reigate Institution.
+The new Reigate Union continued using the existing Gilbert Union workhouse on Pendleton Road (then known as Union Road).
+The buildings had a courtyard plan with some similarities to those at Hambledon and Farnham.
+The workhouse location and layout are shown on the 1913 map below.

 © Peter Higginbotham.